selithrubasingha/Advanced-AI-Agent-langchain/README.md

 Generative AI models, while powerful, sometimes "hallucinate" – providing inaccurate information or links to resources (like online courses or YouTube videos) that don't actually exist.
 This can be frustrating when trying to find reliable learning materials.

+---

 ## The Solution: Real-Time Search and Synthesis

 This project tackles the hallucination problem by building a **LangGraph agent** that finds and ranks online learning resources based on real-time data.
 Instead of relying solely on the LLM's internal knowledge, it actively searches the web and YouTube for relevant courses.

+---
+## Things I learned...

+I wanted to make this project to improve my ability to build an advanced AI agent , This project gave me a better understanding of how to use langchain.
+I also learned using API services from third party providers . structuring a project with organized .py files and also improved cli commands relating to git
+___

 ## How it Works